 Those who’ve completed a tenure at The Content Castle feel more confident in their abilities to create content, pitch ideas, adhere to deadlines, and manage themselves remotely.
 Liu’s contract with The Content Castle will end soon.
 She feels ready to efficiently market herself to potential clients and has developed a realistic expectation as to what to expect as a freelance writer.
 Liu shares that being a digital nomad now “seems like a reality.”
 The Content Castle’s motto “Your write of passage” echoes the sentiment that writers will gain all the skills they need to launch their careers as freelance travel writers after completing their intensive residency which can last as little as one month and up to six.
 While not every assignment gives a byline writers will have published work to create a robust portfolio of clips.

-Coworking and coliving hubs have quickly become a popular way of living among international remote workers who prefer to work in a diverse environment rather than isolated in an Airbnb or hostel.
+Coworking and coliving hubs have quickly become a popular way of living among international remote workers who prefer to work in a perse environment rather than isolated in an Airbnb or hostel.
 The Content Castle offers residents everything they require to be comfortable and productive from twice daily home-cooked meals, strong WiFi, private and shared bedrooms, discounted access to gyms, swimming pools, and more.

 Are you a digital nomad?
 Tell us about your favorite workspaces around the world in the comments.